elixir-lang/elixir-lang.github.com/getting-started/meta/macros.markdown

 * Macros are lexical: it is impossible to inject code or macros globally.
 In order to use a macro, you need to explicitly `require` or `import` the module that defines the macro.

 * Macros are explicit: it is impossible to run a macro without explicitly invoking it.
 For example, some languages allow developers to completely rewrite functions behind the scenes, often via parse transforms or via some reflection mechanisms.
-In Elixir, a macro must be explicitly invoked in the caller.
+In Elixir, a macro must be explicitly invoked in the caller during compilation time.

 * Macros' language is clear: many languages provide syntax shortcuts for `quote` and `unquote`.
 In Elixir, we preferred to have them explicitly spelled out, in order to clearly delimit the boundaries of a macro definition and its quoted expressions.

-Even if Elixir attempts its best to provide a safe environment, the major responsibility still falls on the developers.
-That's why the first rule of the macro club is **write macros responsibly**.
-Macros are harder to write than ordinary Elixir functions and it's considered to be bad style to use them when they're not necessary.
-Elixir already provides elegant mechanisms to write your every day code and macros should be saved as a last resort.

-If you ever need to resort to macros, remember that macros are not your API.
+Even with such guarantees, the developer plays a big role when writing macros responsibly.
+If you are confident you need to resort to macros, remember that macros are not your API.
 Keep your macro definitions short, including their quoted contents.
 For example, instead of writing a macro like this:

 ```elixir
 defmodule MyModule do